Elastifile/elastifile-provisioner-csi/docs/develop.md

 ```

 ### Changing the defaults
-By default, make will tag the images as 'dev'
+By default, make will tag the images as 'dev'.

 If you want to use a different tag, set `PLUGIN_TAG` environment variable accordingly

 Example: